PersistentSS13/Nebula/docs/installation.md

 HeidiSQL is available [here](https://www.heidisql.com/download.php) or alternatively it's possible to use MySQL workbench available [here](https://dev.mysql.com/downloads/workbench/).
 Once that's downloaded, installed, and connected to the database.
 Create a database called **persistence** and execute to **schema.sql** which is available at the base level of this repository.

 This is a sourcecode-only release, so the next step is to compile the server files.
-Open `baystation12.dme` by double-clicking it, open the Build menu, and click compile.
+Open `nebula.dme` by double-clicking it, open the Build menu, and click compile.
 This'll take a little while, and if everything's done right you'll get a message like this:

-    saving baystation12.dmb (DEBUG mode)
+    saving nebula.dmb (DEBUG mode)

-    baystation12.dmb - 0 errors, 0 warnings
+    nebula.dmb - 0 errors, 0 warnings

 If you see any errors or warnings, something has gone wrong - possibly a corrupt download or the files extracted wrong, or a code issue on the main repo.
 Ask on IRC or discord.